ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 * Must follow all the rules in the [Bash](#bash) section

+## CMake

+* Shall use 2-space indentation
+* Shall use lower case for commands
+* `endif`, `endforeach`, and similar commands shall not have any arguments

 ## Markup Languages

 * Shall have [one sentence per line](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line)